wadmp/wadmp.github.io/src/gen3/docs/dashboards & Widgets/customization-of-views/README.md

 &nbsp;

 **Description of Individual Fields:**
-For detailed information about the fields, visit [Fields](https://docs.wadmp.com/gen3/explanations/device%20management/#_2-fields).<!--  need to check the link after I finish splitting all the sections to edit the internal links. -->
+For detailed information about the fields, visit [Fields](https://docs.wadmp.com/gen3/docs/device%20management/fields).<!-- new link -->

 #### Searching And Filtering